ECBSU/genomics-scripts/Functional-annotation/KEGGstand_in_house_KEGG_annotation/KEGGstand/Results_analysis/README.md

   Can alternatively specify a comma-delimited list of categories, or input "ALL", to output every single category. *Put the categories within quotation marks, otherwise python will only consider the first word*

 ### KEGGstand_graph_maker.py
-__IMPORTANT:__ The graphmaker scripts requires the seaborn package and its dependencies.
+__IMPORTANT:__ The KEGGstand_graph_maker.py script requires the seaborn package and its dependencies.
 If used on Deigo, the easiest way to acquire these is to activate a conda environment with these packages present.
-I have been using
+I have been using:
 ```
 conda activate /bucket/HusnikU/Conda-envs/genovi
 ```